- Case Studies

 In fact, Millennials account for 30% of all luxury sales, according to Bain.
 Plus, they were responsible for 85% of the growth in the luxury market last year alone.

-The influence of these digitally native consumers on luxury sales means that brands must alter their strategies to focus more on digital and blended experiences.
+The influence of these digitally native consumers on luxury sales means that brands must alter their strategies to focus more on digital marketing and blended experiences.

 On that note...